nadira30/7641-Group-Project/README.md

 In conclusion, the logistic regression model emerges as a potent tool for discerning between real and fake news articles, as evidenced by its impressive accuracy, precision, recall, and ROC AUC score.

 ### IV.6 Analysis of Support Vector Machine(SVM):

+The support vector machine model exhibits superior performance across multiple evaluation metrics, demonstrating its robust ability to classify real vs fake news articles.
+With an accuracy of 98%, the model demonstrates a high probability of correct predictions.
+Moreover, a precision of 97% indicates the model's ability to accurately identify fake news instances among the positive predictions.

+Further evaluation through the receiver operating characteristic (ROC) curve and area under the curve (AUC) score highlights SVM’s ability to distinguish between positive and negative samples across various threshold values, with an AUC score of 98%.
+The confusion matrix analysis reveals minimal misclassifications, with only 9 instances out of 320 being incorrectly classified.
+Specifically, these misclassifications primarily consist of false positives, indicating how the model might be refined to minimize prediction errors.

+In conclusion, the SVM model emerges as a potent tool for discerning between real and fake news articles, as evidenced by its impressive accuracy, precision, recall, and ROC AUC score.

 ### IV.7.
 Tradeoffs, Strengths, and Limitations: